 Note: This post is Part One of a series on solar options.
-Here we will compare the basics of solar leasing, purchasing, and gardening.
-Part Two will key in on the financial aspects of the options.
-Part Three will summarize the lessons learned from the first two posts.
+Here we compare the basics of solar leasing, purchasing, and gardening.
+Part Two keys in on the financial aspects of the options.
+Part Three summarizes the lessons learned from the first two posts.

 What makes something a ‘plethora’?
 I hope many of you will harken back fondly to the movie The Three Amigos, in which trusty sidekick Jefe tells head honcho El Guapo that he has arranged a ‘plethora’ of pinatas for El Guapo’s upcoming 40th birthday bash.
 El Guapo, moody from a recent romantic rejection, angrily questions Jefe’s understanding of the word ‘plethora’.

 After reviewing the evidence, I feel comfortable stating that there are a plethora of solar options available to Colorado households.
 A household can: 1) purchase an array with cash, a traditional bank loan, or a loan through a solar provider (aka a “solar loan”); 2) lease panels through a solar provider; or 3) subscribe to a community solar garden (CSG), which in itself may offer options to purchase, lease, or pay-as-you-go for your panels.
 And although not every option is offered in every utility service territory, it’s worth understanding what’s out there whether you’re going solar now or in the future.

 In terms of initial appeal, many have chosen the lease option because you can work with a single solar provider who will take care of the entire finance, installation, and system monitoring process from soup to nuts.
 Having the control that comes with ownership is a different kind of initial appeal, and recent solar loans also allow for soup-to-nuts service provision.
 Still others will prefer to have a system located off site in a CSG whether because their site isn’t amenable to good solar electricity production, they rent, or they simply don’t want to deal.